Every winter, there comes a point where you bundle up tightly, head outdoors, and it hits you, right in the face – that little whiff of spring.

 Purple dead nettle and henbit are both of the mint family, and they have that easy-to-identify square stem.
 To tell them apart, look at the leaves.

 Henbit has leaves that grow in a cluster around the stem, then a length of bare stem, then another cluster, and so on.
-The leaves of henbit have scalloped edges.
+The leaves of henbit have scalloped edges and a circular appearance.

 3. You Can Find Purple Dead Nettle Everywhere